Suppression of the elastic scattering cross section for 17Ne + 208Pb system: Conclusions

 \section{Conclusions}

-In this study, we investigated the elastic scattering, inelastic scattering, breakup reaction, and fusion reaction of $^{17}$Ne + $^{208}$Pb system using OM and CC methods.
-Although only the experimental data of the elastic scattering and breakup cross-sections were available for $^{17}$Ne + $^{208}$Pb system, we successfully performed a simultaneous $\chi^{2}$ analysis using the theoretical total fusion cross-section obtained from the coupled channel method.
+In this study, we investigated the elastic scattering, inelastic scattering, breakup reaction, and fusion reaction of the $^{17}$Ne + $^{208}$Pb system using the OM and CC methods.
+Although only the experimental data of the elastic scattering and breakup cross sections were available for the $^{17}$Ne + $^{208}$Pb system, we successfully performed simultaneous $\chi^{2}$ analysis using the theoretical total fusion cross section obtained from the coupled channel method.

-Also, we investigate the contribution of each channel and see what the main contribution is.
-As a result, we can carefully infer that the greatest contribution to the suppression of the rainbow peak is due to paring of the nuclear part and the contributions of Coulomb excitation interaction due to two low-lying E2 resonance states are relatively small.
+In addition, we investigated the contribution of each channel and determined its primary contribution.
+As a result, we can infer that the dominant contribution to the suppression of the rainbow peak was from the nuclear component, and the contributions of the Coulomb excitation interaction by the two low-lying E2 resonance states were relatively small.

-From the simultaneous $\chi^{2}$ analysis of the $^{17}$Ne + $^{208}$Pb system, we can infer a strong suppression effect in the elastic scattering cross-section due to the nuclear interaction between the projectile and target nucleus, rather than the Coulomb interaction as observed in neutron-rich nuclei.
+From the simultaneous $\chi^{2}$ analysis of the $^{17}$Ne + $^{208}$Pb system, we can infer a strong suppression effect in the elastic scattering cross section because of the nuclear interaction between the projectile and target nucleus, rather than the Coulomb interaction, as observed in neutron-rich nuclei.
 The contribution of the direct reaction, comprising the inelastic scattering and breakup reaction cross-sections, accounted for almost half of the total reaction.

-Finally, we perform the CC calculation using the parameters obtained from our OM calculation.
-Our CC calculations consider additional excited states [$\frac{3}{2}^{-}$ state ($E_{x}$ = 2.692 MeV)] compared to the calculations performed in Ref.~\cite{ovej23}, but it is found that the additional excited states also could not explain the $^{15}$O production cross section.
+Finally, we performed the CC calculation using the parameters obtained from our OM calculation, which considered an additional excited state [$\frac{3}{2}^{-}$ state ($E_{x}$ = 2.692 MeV)] compared with the calculations performed in Ref.~\cite{ovej23}; however, the additional excited state also could not explain properly the $^{15}$O production cross section.
 Nevertheless, based on the changes in the deformation relevant to nuclear interactions, we confirmed that the suppression of the rainbow peak was mainly due to nuclear interactions.

 It is well known that a large part of the elastic breakup owing to long-distance Coulomb interactions between the target and projectile can be explained using methods such as continuum-discretized-coupled channels (CDCC) and DPP using $dB(E1)/dE$~\cite{andr94}.
 However, direct reactions caused by nuclear interactions that occur at short distances, in which energy is easily exchanged, have much more complex reaction mechanisms.
 In particular, nonelastic breakup channel may include a various effects, such as the transfer or stripping of each fragment to the target after the projectile breaks up.
 In the present study, we effectively divided these complex reaction channels into major ones using effective DPPs.